Hoffey History, Family Crest & Coats of Arms

 Early History of the Hoffey family

 This web page shows only a small excerpt of our Hoffey research.
-Another 135 words (10 lines of text) covering the years 1651, 1743, 1699, 1717, 1681 and 1687 are included under the topic Early Hoffey History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1564, 1618, 1660, 1651, 1743, 1699, 1717, 1681, 1687 and 1651 are included under the topic Early Hoffey History in all our PDF Extended History products and printed products wherever possible.

 Hoffey Spelling Variations